AhmedSafey/steam-store-project/README.md

-🚀 How to Use
+## 🚀 How to Use

-Open Steam Store Games.pbix in Power BI Desktop.
-Review the report pages and interact with filters and visuals.
-Explore the dataset in steam.csv if needed.
+Open `Steam Store Games.pbix` in Power BI Desktop, review the report pages, interact with filters and visuals, and explore the dataset in `steam.csv` if needed.